I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 Chill Pill was an accurate title for this collection.
 The big '80s heavy metal party was over; times had changed.
 Like all of us, Warrior Soul needed a Chill Pill to clear their heads, wait for the hangover to go away, and figure out where to go next.

 As they expected, Chill Pill was the end of Warrior Soul's relationship with the Geffen company, and the end of the "classic" Soul lineup.
-Clarke and McClanahan regrouped a year later with a new guitarist known as "X Factor" and released an excellent "cyberpunk" album called The Space Age Playboys.
+Clarke and McClanahan regrouped a year later with new guitarist "X Factor" and released an excellent "cyberpunk" album called The Space Age Playboys.
 I saw that re-energized lineup live three times and they more than made up for that underwhelming Chill Pill gig!

 Warrior Soul went on hiatus during the latter half of the '90s but Kory brought them back in the 2000s with an all new lineup, and he's still grinding out gloriously obnoxious topical punk/metal to this day.
 Their most recent studio album, Rock N Roll Disease, was released in 2019.

 I doubt Kory Clarke looks back very fondly on the Chill Pill experience today, but at least I can say that I finally "get" this album, all these years later.